-In a common law state, the record, legal title of an asset is likely to be determinative of its ownership.
+In a common law state, the record, legal title of an asset is likely to be a key factor to determine its ownership.
 Property titled in one spouse's name is presumptively that spouse's property.
-Additional facts may establish that the other spouse may have an ownership interest through the imposition of a resulting trust (i.e., other spouse contributed to the purchase of the asset) or constructive trust (i.e., the spouse committed fraud in the asset's acquisition).
+Additional facts may establish that the other spouse may have an ownership interest through the imposition of a resulting trust (i.e., other spouse contributed to the purchase of the asset) or constructive trust (i.e., the spouse committed a wrong in the asset's acquisition).